Qualifying

 Kansas's Small Business Funding Ecosystem

 Kansas is home to approximately 260,000 small businesses, with an economy shaped by aviation and aerospace manufacturing in Wichita, a large agricultural sector, growing energy production including wind power, and a diversified manufacturing base along the I-70 corridor.
 The Kansas Department of Commerce (KDC) administers state economic development programs and capital access tools for Kansas businesses.
-The SBA Kansas District Office (Wichita) serves all 105 Kansas counties with 7(a), 504, and Microloan programs.
+The SBA Wichita District Office serves 77 counties across central and western Kansas with 7(a), 504, and Microloan programs; the eastern 28 counties, including the Kansas City, KS metro, are served by the SBA Kansas City District Office.
 According to U.S. Census Bureau data, Kansas has strong small business formation rates in agricultural services, aviation support, and rural manufacturing — reflecting the state's industry mix.

 KDC Capital Programs and State Resources